ruijia-z/ruijia-z.github.io/_pages/teaching.md

 ## Teaching

-[2017-2020] I was a Teaching Assistant for the following courses At Tsinghua University:
+I was a Teaching Assistant for the following courses At Tsinghua University from 2017 to 2020:

 - Spring 2020: *Advanced Algebra*.
 - Autumn 2019: *Linear Algebra*.